Swingwing777/Buster-chat/Readme.md

 ```sh
 $ expo install
 ```
-* This ensures any remaining depencies detailed in `package.json` are inbstalled as Expo compatible versions.
+* This ensures any remaining depencies detailed in `package.json` are installed as Expo compatible versions.
 >
 Finally, type:
 ```sh